Arik Einstein: 1966–1971: The High Windows and first rock efforts

-Solo years

 Two years later, Einstein released the album Mazal Gdi (Capricorn), which was not very successful.
-He therefore looked for a new sound and went on to produce the album Puzi with the Churchills, considered the first Israeli rock album.
+He therefore looked for a new sound and went on to produce the album Poozy with the Churchills, considered the first Israeli rock album.
 He continued issuing albums during the 1970s and 1980s, often in collaboration with other top artists like Shalom Hanoch, Yoni Rechter, Yitzhak Klepter, and Shem Tov Levi.
 Most of those albums are widely considered breakthrough masterpieces in Israeli rock and pop.

 Most notable of his collaborations was his album Badeshe etzel Avigdor (At Avigdor's on the Grass) with Miki Gavrielov which featured Einstein's most popular track "Ani Ve Ata" (Me and You).
 The 1971 record has a strong influence from the rock music of the 60s, particularly The Beatles and Simon and Garfunkel.
 "Ani Ve Ata" is considered to be Israel's effort at replicating John Lennon's hope-inspired number "Imagine".

+1973–2013

 Einstein stopped performing live in the early 1980s.
 He said: "I performed from the age of 18 until I was 42...I wasn't exactly a stage animal.
 I was held back by the embarrassment, the bashfulness, and it became more evident as the years went by...
 By the way, when I say bashfulness, I'm not proud of it...
 I wish I could grab a microphone and sing like a Sinatra, but I don't have what it takes, and a person should adapt to his capabilities.
 On the other hand, in the studio, I blossom.
 That's my natural habitat, where I'm not bashful.
 The problem is that this profession has its field mines: success is accompanied by fame and a form of adoration, and I really don't get along with that.
 That's where I draw the line.
 It's pleasant to be loved, but not more."
 For those who knew Einstein this came as no surprise.
 Einstein was regarded as a very humble and modest musician who focused solely on the artistic and creative aspect of the musical world and actively shied away from the lime-light, fame, and the entertainment business.
 This was also evident much later in his career when he preferred to collaborate with lesser known and younger musicians as the lifestyle and obsession with fame of more prominent artists did not suit his style.